eppye-bots/wiki_for_rtd/configuration/how-to-configuration.rst

     * Check a grammar using the command line tool ``bots-grammar.py``.
 #.
 A step by step description (next section) of making a configuration.
 #.
 If you are doing your own configuration check out how to :doc:`debug <../debugging>`
-#.
-Hire us (`EbbersConsult <http://www.ebbersconsult.com/>`_ - the makers of Bots) to help you with configuring bots: we are the edi experts.

 DIY step by step
 ----------------